 On October 26, 2000, the Mobile Clinic Project at UCLA (MCP) was born.

 MCP has remained a long-standing effort to connect to underserved individuals to social and health resources on a regular basis.
 Through the commitment and determination of public health, undergraduate, medical and law students, as well as dedicated faculty support, MCP has served the Hollywood homeless population alongside the GWHFC every Wednesday night for 17 years and counting.
-Over time, student involvement has enhanced MCP’s capacities by increasing availability of medications, referrals, and health education, as well as by operating an additional homeless clinic in Santa Monica.
+Over time, student involvement has enhanced MCP’s capacities by increasing availability of medications, referrals, and health education, as well as by operating an additional homeless clinic at the LGBT Center on the second and fourth Sunday of every month.

 Our clinic could not work alone!